fadlyzaki/learning-progress-architect/docs/current_implementation.md

 The database supports multiple goals per user.
 The dashboard, roadmap, progress, and other flows generally treat `goals[0]` as the active goal.
 Any enhancement that introduces explicit goal switching must touch both backend semantics and client assumptions.

-### 3. Workflow creation is not transactional
+### 3. Workflow creation is transactional, but AI enrichment is best-effort

-Goal creation, task insertion, event insertion, resource insertion, and note insertion happen sequentially without a transaction.
-A mid-flow failure can leave partially-created data.
+The planner and search stages run before persistence begins.
+If planning falls back or search returns no results, the workflow still succeeds, but some or all system-suggested references may be absent.

 ### 4. Session notes in the study screen are not saved